 A trip to Kenya is synonymous with safari, and rightfully so.
-Its national parks teem with wildlife, with the most famous being the Masai Mara Game Reserve, famous for the Big Five – lion, leopard, black rhino, elephant and buffalo – and the Nilotic Maasai tribe with their distinct red traditional shuka (checkered cloth).
+Its national parks teem with wildlife, with the most well known being the Masai Mara Game Reserve, famous for the Big Five – lion, leopard, black rhino, elephant and buffalo – and the Nilotic Maasai tribe with their distinct red traditional shuka (checkered cloth).

 But Kenya has much more to offer than national parks.
 There are forested mountains begging to be clambered up and sprawling cities teeming with vibrant social and cultural scenes.
 You can relax on pristine beaches, dive into underwater wonderlands in the Indian Ocean, or go on a thrilling off-road adventure.